Professional Development for Nurses

 There are many resources online and elsewhere for those in the nursing profession to gain professional development.

-.
-Its website contains a ton of valuable resources, including information about upcoming events, member resources such as publications, discussion forums and career center, as well as educational material ranging from webinars to help with certification preparation.
+In fact, there's the Association for Nursing Professional Development.
+Its website contains a ton of valuable resources, including information about upcoming events, member resources such as publications, discussion forums, and career center, as well as educational material ranging from webinars to help with certification preparation.

 Wherever you look, opportunities for professional development for the nurse profession are as vast as the field itself.